top of page

 What is a waitlist?
 A waitlist will be started after a program has reached its capacity.
 Applicants who follow all enrollment steps will be added to the waitlist and may be offered a spot if a current student withdraws prior to the commencement of classes.

 How will I know I am enrolled?
-After you submit your enrollment documents we will review them and then send you an invoice.
-Once the invoice is paid you will be emailed a letter of acceptance.
+After submitting your enrollment documents, we will review them.
+Following this, payment of the registration and supply fees is required.
+Once these steps are completed, you will receive an email with your letter of acceptance.

 What is the deadline to enroll?
 While we don't have a specific deadline, we do have a rough deadline usually one week before commencement of classes.
 We accept the first students who submit their enrollment forms and pay their fees.
 Class sizes are limited, so the sooner you enroll the better!

-What happens if I don't pay the deposit?
-You will not be enrolled until the deposit is paid.
+What happens if I don't pay the registration and supply fee?
+You will not be enrolled until the registration and supply fee is paid.

 Miscellaneous Questions